-If an employee believes their tax code is incorrect but are in receipt of a pension or you have other employment or in receipt of benefits they should contact the HMRC directly (see HMRC contact details section for details).
-HMRC will only discuss the employees personal details with them, they will be able to provide the employee with information regarding why they have been allocated this code.
-If there are any errors they will be able to arrange for an amended tax code to be sent to us, the pay in the next pay period will be re-calculated, based on the code received.
+HMRC will only discuss the employees personal details with them.
+They will be able to provide you with information regarding why you have been allocated this code.
+If there are any errors HMRC will be able to arrange for an amended tax code to be sent to us via an electronic update (can take up to 72 hours to be processed by HMRC).

 Any tax recalculations would then be paid at the next available payroll point, based on the code received on a cumulative basis only.
 Should a week 1/month 1 be sent to us from HMRC this will only assess your tax code on that one months earnings, shown as Wk1/Mth1 on payslip.

 Telephone: 0300 200 3300 – Employees helpline (you will also need to quote your National Insurance number, found on a P60, P45 or on a payslip.